aw-tests/sdk-for-php/docs/teams.md

 POST https://appwrite.io/v1/teams/{teamId}/memberships
 ```

 ** Use this endpoint to invite a new member to join your team.
-An email with a link to join the team will be sent to the new member email address if the member doesn&#039;t exist in the project it will be created automatically.
+If initiated from Client SDK, an email with a link to join the team will be sent to the new member&#039;s email address if the member doesn&#039;t exist in the project it will be created automatically.
+If initiated from server side SDKs, new member will automatically be added to the team.

 Use the &#039;URL&#039; parameter to redirect the user from the invitation email back to your app.
 When the user is redirected, use the [Update Team Membership Status](/docs/client/teams#teamsUpdateMembershipStatus) endpoint to allow the user to accept the invitation to the team.
+While calling from side SDKs the redirect url can be empty string.

 Please note that in order to avoid a [Redirect Attacks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URL&#039;s are the once from domains you have set when added your platforms in the console interface. **